abhishek-kumar-code/Redfish_Public/Specification.md

 Interoperable does not mean identical.
 A Redfish client may need to adapt to the optional elements that are provided by different vendors.
 Implementation and configurations of a particular product from a given vendor can also vary.

 For example, Redfish does not enable a client to read a Resource Tree and write it to another Redfish Service.
-This not possible as it is a hypermedia API.
+This is not possible as it is a hypermedia API.
 Only the root object has a well-known URI.
 The resource topology reflects the topology of the system and devices it represents.
 Consequently, different server or device types will result in differently shaped resource trees, potentially even for identical systems from the same manufacturer.

 Additionally, not all Redfish resources are simple read/write resources.
 Implementations may follow other interaction patterns discussed later.
 As an example, user credentials or certificates cannot simply be read from one service and transplanted to another.
 Another example is the use of Setting Data instead of writing to the same resource that was read from.